Poker Tutorial

 Four of a Kind

-Four cards of the same rank — also called "quads"
+Four cards of the same rank — "quads"

 K